0xPolygon/polygon-docs/docs/pos/architecture/bor/state-sync.md

 );
 ```

-Once the `StateSynced` event emitted on the `stateSender` contract on the Ethereum chain, Heimdall listens to those events and adds to the Heimdall state after 2/3+ validators agree on the.
+Once the `StateSynced` event is emitted on the `stateSender` contract on Ethereum, Heimdall listens to those events and adds to the Heimdall state after 2/3+ validators agree on the.

-After every sprint (currently 16 blocks on Bor), Bor fetches new state-sync record and updates the state using a `system` call.
+After every sprint (currently 16 blocks on Bor), Bor fetches a new state-sync record and updates the state using a `system` call.
 Here is the code for the same: [https://github.com/maticnetwork/bor/blob/6f0f08daecaebbff44cf18bee558fc3796d41832/consensus/bor/genesis_contracts_client.go#L51](https://github.com/maticnetwork/bor/blob/6f0f08daecaebbff44cf18bee558fc3796d41832/consensus/bor/genesis_contracts_client.go#L51)

 During `commitState`, Bor executes `onStateReceive`, with `stateId` and `data` as args, on target contract.